awoods/collectionbuilder.github.io/_howto/generatingsite.md

     installed for this how-to guide to work for you.</p>
 </div>

-Generating your website code in your text editor allows you to see your edits as you make them, BEFORE you commit and push your changes.
+Generating your website code in your text editor allows you to see your edits as you make them, BEFORE you publish your edits.

 ### Step 1: Open your Repository in your Text Editor